Gene editing

 • 2005-2012 – Three main precision gene editing tools developed (ZFNs in 2005, TALENs in 2010, and CRISPR in 2012).

-• 2014 – Sustainability Council vs EPA case in the High Court classifies the gene editing tools as covered by HSNO Act
+• 2014 – Sustainability Council vs EPA case in the High Court which finds that plants created using gene editing tools like ZFN-s and TALEs are new organisms as defined by the HSNO Act, along with older technologies such as chemical and radiation mutagenesis previously thought exempt from regulation.

 • 2016 – Royal Society Te Apārangi publishes gene editing evidence update, detailing the emergence of gene editing tools and their increasing use in research and practice.